cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 When cluster virtualization is enabled to upgrade to a new major version, you must:

 1. Replace the binary on each node and restart the node.
-1. [Finalize]({% link {{ page.version.version }}/upgrade-cockroach-version.md %}#step-6-finish-the-upgrade) the upgrade on the system interface to upgrade it, or roll back the upgrade if you decide not to finalize it.
+1. [Finalize]({% link {{ page.version.version }}/upgrade-cockroach-version.md %}#step-6-finish-the-upgrade) the upgrade on the system virtual cluster to upgrade it, or roll back the upgrade if you decide not to finalize it.
 Until it is finalized, the cluster still operates in compatibility with the previous major version, and virtual clusters cannot be upgraded.
-1. After the system interface is finalized, finalize the upgrade on the virtual cluster to upgrade it, or roll it back if you decide not to finalize it.
+1. After the system virtual cluster is finalized, finalize the upgrade on the virtual cluster to upgrade it, or roll it back if you decide not to finalize it.
 Until it is finalized, the virtual cluster still operates in compatibility with the previous major version, some features may not be available on the virtual cluster.

-This allows you to roll back an upgrade of the system interface without impacting schemas or data in virtual clusters.
-The system interface can be at most one major version ahead of virtual clusters.
-For example, when v24.1 is released, a system interface on CockroachDB v24.1 can have virtual clusters on CockroachDB v23.2.
+This allows you to roll back an upgrade of the system virtual cluster without impacting schemas or data in virtual clusters.
+The system virtual cluster can be at most one major version ahead of virtual clusters.
+For example, when v24.1 is released, a system virtual cluster on CockroachDB v24.1 can have virtual clusters on CockroachDB v23.2.

 To apply a patch-version upgrade, you must only replace the binary on each node and restart the node.
 Finalization is not required.
-It is not possible for a virtual cluster to run a different patch version than the system interface.
+It is not possible for a virtual cluster to run a different patch version than the system virtual cluster.

 - Cluster virtualization is supported only for [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}).
 General-purpose virtual clusters are not supported.
-- A single physical cluster can have a maximum of one system interface and one virtual cluster.
+- A single physical cluster can have a maximum of one system virtual cluster and one virtual cluster.

 ## See also